 Performance

-Set the playback scenario
+Set the playback scene

-After you set the playback scenario, you can use the
+After setting the playback scene, use the

-getConfiginterface to view the parameter settings.
+getConfiginterface to view the configuration.

 API example